 The following health conditions cause increased breakdown of platelets:

 You may not have any symptoms.
-General symptoms include:
+Or you may have general symptoms, such as:

 Other symptoms depend on the cause.